Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 2. Do not scale your subnet beyond what you actually need.
 3. Expand a subnet in GCP without any workload shutdown or downtime
 4. Google strongly recommends using zonal DNS because it offers higher reliability guarantees by isolating failures in the DNS registration to individual zones.
+5. by allocating VMs on a single subnet to separate zones, you get improved availability without additional security complexity.
+6. As a general security best practice, I recommend only assigning internal IP addresses to your VM instances whenever possible.